 The most crucial stage after identifying yourself to be suffering from mental fatigue is to learn about the strategies to overcome it.

-By simply decluttering the space around, you will see instant relief from the cluttered thoughts.
-You will feel a sense of accomplishment and it will cheer up your mood.
+You will see instant relief from the cluttered thoughts by simply decluttering the space around.
+It will give you a sense of accomplishment and cheer up your mood.

 Maintain a daily journal where you can write whatever is going inside your head.
 Penning down your thoughts will allow you to take them out of your system and you will feel more comfortable.
 Write more of positive things every day, this will make you more grateful and optimistic.
 Practice this on a daily basis and you will experience a great change in your life.